 A note about the GitHub app

 If you use other Slack apps, you might notice some changes in the way GitHub is installed.
-This particular app functions at your workspace level, rather than at the member level.
-This is a good thing!
-Here's why:
+This particular app functions at your workspace level, rather than at member level.
+That’s a good thing!
+Here’s why:

 The app will never disconnect should the original installer ever leave your workspace.